You put your heart and soul into your nonprofit.

 Nonprofits do pretty well at posting regularly on Facebook, probably because it’s been the go-to social platform for nonprofits since its inception.

 But what about your other platforms?
 Are you constantly communicating with your email list in a way that encourages engagement?
 My advice would be to treat email like a social platform; communicate consistently, ask questions, encourage interaction, ask for support very strategically.

-Same goes for your blog.
-Are you consistently writing content that your ideal audience would valuable?
-Share stories about the inner workings of your nonprofit.
-Share your successes and challenges.
-Keep your following on the edge of their seats!
+The same goes for your blog.
+Are you consistently writing content that your community values?
+If you’re stuck, just share stories about the inner workings of your nonprofit.
+Share your successes and challenges (and yes, your failures).
+Keep your community on the edge of their seats!

 If you’re great at communicating via video, do so on a regular basis.
-For instance, if you like Facebook live, make sure you’re jumping on there regularly, interacting with your nonprofit’s followers.
+For instance, if you like Facebook or Instagram live, make sure you’re jumping on there regularly, interacting with your nonprofit’s community.

 6. Hone Your Storytelling Skills

 Stories are the currency of the nonprofit world.
 Are you using storytelling consistently and effectively?